melpon/wandbox-builder/README.md

 I could install sbcl.

-Next, add tests for the built compiler.
-It often occurs that it works fine on built environment but it doesn't on production environment.
+Next, add tests for the built compiler. it often occurs that it works fine on built environment but it doesn't on production environment.
 In production environment, there may not be some packages which is used on build environment.

 So make a staging environment and check the built compiler works fine on the environment.